ClickHouse/ClickHouse/docs/en/query_language/operators.md

 EXTRACT(part FROM date);
 ```

 Extracts a part from a given date.
-For example, you can retrieve a month from a given date, or a second from the time.
+For example, you can retrieve a month from a given date, or a second from a time.

 The `part` parameter specifies which part of the date to retrieve.
 The following values are available:

 - `DAY` — The day of the month.
-Available values: 1–31.
+Possible values: 1–31.
 - `MONTH` — The number of a month.
-Available values: 1–12.
+Possible values: 1–12.
 - `YEAR` — The year.
 - `SECOND` — The second.
-Available values: 0–59.
+Possible values: 0–59.
 - `MINUTE` — The minute.
-Available values: 0–59.
+Possible values: 0–59.
 - `HOUR` — The hour.
-Available values: 0–23.
+Possible values: 0–23.

-These values are supported in a lowercase as well.
+The `part` parameter is case-insensitive.

-You can set values with both [Date](../data_types/date.md) and [DateTime](../data_types/datetime.md) types in a `date` parameter.
+The `date` parameter specifies the date or time to process.
+Either [Date](../data_types/date.md) or [DateTime](../data_types/datetime.md) type is supported.

 Examples: